Updated May 2020.

 Poor communication can lead to unclear expectations, assumptions, misunderstandings, and conflict.
 Make sure your employees understand what your expectations are of them.
 Do not assume that everyone has the same understanding and interpretation of timelines, deliverables, and preferences.

-Consider a Communication Charter (we can help with our Joinplaceless workshop).
+Consider a Communication Charter (we can help in our Building a Communication Charter workshop).
 This practice will ensure everyone on your team knows which communication channels to use for each type of communication.
 A communication charter will help you to:

 Opportunities for organic conversation are rare in a virtual environment so communication must be deliberate.
 Make it a point to check in with your team regularly.
 Don’t just assume no news is good news.